 However corporate investments have pitfalls that should be considered.
 First off, passive investment income inside a corporation is taxed at the least favourable tax rate.
 This means any investment income earned inside a corporation may be subject to a nearly 50% tax rate.

-2ndly, due to recent Canadian tax changes, the previous year’s investment income now reduces the federal small business deduction by $5 for every $1 the investment income exceeds $50,000.
+Secondly, due to Canadian tax regulations, the previous year’s investment income now reduces the federal small business deduction by $5 for every $1 the investment income exceeds $50,000.
 In practical terms, for a corporation earning 5% on 1M of retained earnings or $50,000 of investment income, every dollar that corporation earns beyond this reduces the federal small business deduction by $5.
 Furthermore, once $150,000 is earned the deduction is eliminated entirely.

 This is where life insurance can play a crucial role.
 Cash value, permanent policies such as universal life and whole life grow tax free.
 The corporation must be both the owner and beneficiary of the policy.
 This allows corporate retained earnings to efficiently be invested without being subject to much higher passive income tax rates and having no impact on reducing the small business deduction.